 5. Bake Zucchini Bread!

 Zucchini isn’t always great when frozen.
 We love to bake mini loaves of zucchini bread and freeze!
 Remove a loaf whenever you need it.
 It’s great for last-minute gift ideas!

 See our recipe for zucchini bread and more zucchini recipes.

 To just freeze zucchini, wash and grate the squash.
 Quickly dip grated zucchini in boiling water, then drain and cool.
 Pack premeasured amounts into freezer bags or plastic containers, leaving ½ inch headspace.
 Seal, label, and freeze.
 Use for zucchini bread, soups, and stews in winter.

 6. Oven-Dry Tomatoes

-With just jam and sugar, you can make a fridge jam in no time!
+With just two ingredients—fruit and sugar—you can make a fridge jam in no time!
 This recipe does not require canning.
 See our easy berry jam recipe.

 8. Freeze Your Corn

 Wouldn’t it be divine if we could have truly sweet, summertime corn at our fingertips the year round?
 Now you can!
 See how to freeze corn.

 Herbal vinegar is inexpensive and easy to make.
 Make with any herb including basil, oregano, rosemary, dill, garlic, thyme, and sage to add pizzazz to salad dressings, soups, and sauces.They also make great gifts to friends!
 See how to make herbal vinegar.